 It’s essential to understand that genetics is not the sole determinant of anxiety in dogs.

-Environmental factors, early life experiences, and individual temperaments also contribute to the development of anxiety.
+Environmental factors, early life experiences, and individual temperaments also contribute to the development of anxiety, and we’ll cover this later in the article.

-However, recognizing the role genetics plays can help owners anticipate potential issues and take the best course of action to address anxiety-related behaviors in their pups.
+However, recognizing the role genetics plays can help owners anticipate potential issues and take the best course of action to address any puppy anxiety-related behaviors.

 Coping with Anxious Dog Breeds: Tailored Approaches and Natural Remedies